Dinner conversation starters to get you through

 In Poland, spiders are considered to be symbols of prosperity and goodness at Christmas.
 In fact, spiders and spider webs are often used as Christmas tree decorations.
 According to legend, a spider wove baby Jesus a blanket to keep him warm.

-Whoever you sit next to, talk to, hug, kiss, dance with…
+Whoever you sit two metres apart from, talk to, elbow bump, distanced dance with…

 Don’t get caught up in negative shite.